oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

         ![Image]({{site.baseurl}}/images/aws_das_1.12.jpg)
         {:refdef}
         - Use cases:
-          - **Key**: Large joins across a particular column
+          - **Key**: Rows are distributed according to the values in one column.
+The leader node will place matching values on the same node slice and matching values from the common columns or physically stored together.
+Used for large joins across a particular column
-          - **Even**: Small table that doesn't participate in joins and doesn't change often
+          - **Even**: Distributes the rows across the slices in a round robin fashion.
+Steps through each individual slice and keep assigning new data to each slice in a circular manner.
+Used for small tables that don't participate in joins and don't change often
-          - **All**: Small table that is updated infrequently and is not updated extensively
+          - **All**: A copy of the entire table is distributed to every node that ensures that every row is co-located for every join that the table participates in the all distribution multiplies the storage required by the number of nodes in the cluster.
+Use for small tables that are updated infrequently and are not updated extensively
+          - **Auto**: Automatically assigned
+    - Compute node data distribution optimization

 - ### Select appropriate data layout, schema, structure, and format
   - ### _DynamoDB Partition Keys and Burst/Adaptive Capacity_
     - Optimal data distribution using DynamoDB partition keys